ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 * Work on the walkthrough should be wrapping up.
 * NTs are introduced to adaptive layouts, flex properties and the different properties on a flex container.
 Discuss your experiences with shipping for different screen sizes.
 Re-iterate the MVP targets one large or small.
-* NTs are introduced to the spec they'll be writting.
+* NTs are introduced to the spec they'll be writing.

 #### Details